josh146/josh146.github.io/content/recipes/lime-meringue-tart.md

-Title: Lime Meringue Tart
+Title: Lime meringue tart
 Date: 2025-12-19
-Category: Pastry and dessert
+Category: Dessert
 Slug: lime-meringue-tart
 Time: 1 hour
 Servings: 1 9-inch (22cm) tart
 Image: /images/recipes/lime-meringue-tart.jpg
 Sticky: true
+Tags: pastry

 I love an extra tart lemon or lime tart, so I lean towards curd-based citrus tarts (which are more sour, but less smooth in texture than a custard-based tart).
 This is an adaption of [David Lebovitz's lime meringue tart recipe](https://www.davidlebovitz.com/lime-meringue-tart/), with the main difference being a slight reduction in the amount of sugar.